bcurran3/ChocolateyPackages/choco-protocol-support/readme.md

 * DISCLAIMER: This has NOT been tested with non-Chocolatey .nupkg files.

 ### CHANGELOG:
-* 0.0.1.1 Removed Chocolatey dependency as Chocoaltey v1.0 has been released and missed the [1.x milestone](https://github.com/chocolatey/choco/milestone/12) of becoming multi-instance aware and no new known goal.
+* 0.0.1.1 Removed Chocolatey dependency as Chocolatey v1.0 has been released and missed the [1.x milestone](https://github.com/chocolatey/choco/milestone/12) of becoming multi-instance aware and no new known goal.
 * 0.0.1   Initial release.
 **[PACKAGE NOTES](https://github.com/bcurran3/ChocolateyPackages/blob/master/choco-protocol-support/readme.md)**